l1918-spec/animal-detection--Expert-System-/README.md

 # Animal Identification AI

---game--
-**lemme guess which animal you are thinking about**
+**a fun game where it allos me to guess which animal you are thinking about**

-An AI-based system that identifies animals based on user responses using a rule-based approach.
+-**An AI-based system that identifies animals based on user responses using a rule-based approach**.

 ## Features:
 - **Interactive questioning to determine animal characteristics.